Spectral dissection of finite rank perturbations of normal operators: PRELIMINARIES

 If $\Om$ is a Jordan domain with piecewise $C^1$ smooth boundary, we will use the abbreviation

 (here $dz$ corresponds to the positive orientation of $\pt\Om$).
 We adopt the notation $L^p(\pt\Om)=L^p(\pt\Om, |dz|)$.

-If $\Om$ is a Jordan domain in the complex plane, by its \textit{exhaustion} we will mean an increasing sequence of Jordan domains $\Om_n$ with rectifiable boundaries such that $\cup_n \Om_n=\Om$.
-For $1\le p < \infty$, $E^p(\Om)$ will denote the Smirnov space of analytic functions in $\Om$.
+If $\Om$ is a Jordan domain in the complex plane, by an \textit{exhaustion} of $\Om$ we mean an increasing sequence of Jordan domains $\Om_n$ with rectifiable boundaries such that $\cup_n \Om_n=\Om$.
+For $1\le p < \infty$, $E^p(\Om)$ denotes the Smirnov space of analytic functions in $\Om$.
 We recall that a function $f$, holomorphic in $\Om$, belongs to $E^p(\Om)$ if there is an exhaustion $\{\Om_n\}$ of $\Om$ such that \beqn \sup_n \int_{\pt\Om_n}|f(z)|^p\, |dz| <\infty. \neqn These are Banach spaces for any $p$ as above; for $p=2$, they are Hilbert spaces.
 The space $E^\infty(\Om)=H^\infty(\Om)$ is just the space of bounded analytic functions on $\Om$.

-Let us recall some of their basic properties (see \cite{Du, Z}). \marginpar{Other refs. ?} Denote by $K(\pt\Om)$ \marginpar{the Ahlfors-David constant?} \textit{the David constant} of the curve $\pt\Om$, that is, the least constant such that $\cH^1(\pt\Om\cap B(z,r))\le Kr$ for all disks $B(z,r)$ in the plane.
-If $\pt\Om$ is sufficiently good (say, locally Lipschitz), \marginpar{???} then one can use the same exhaustion $\{\Om_n\}$ in \eqref{int-Om-n} for all functions $f$.
+We recall some basic properties of Smirnov spaces (see \cite{Du, Z}).
+Denote by $K(\pt\Om)$ \textit{the David constant} of the curve $\pt\Om$, that is, the least constant such that $\cH^1(\pt\Om\cap B(z,r))\le Kr$ for all disks $B(z,r)$ in the plane.
+If $\pt\Om$ is sufficiently good (say, locally Lipschitz), then one can use the same exhaustion $\{\Om_n\}$ in \eqref{int-Om-n} for all functions $f$.
 Namely, take any exhaustion $\{\Om_n\}$ of $\Om$ with uniformly bounded David constants $K(\pt\Om_n)$ (such a sequence of domains always exists).
-Then a function $f$, holomorphic in $\Om$, is in $E^p(\Om)$ if and only if \eqref{int-Om-n} holds for this sequence of domains.
+Then a function $f$, holomorphic in $\Om$, belongs to $E^p(\Om)$ if and only if \eqref{int-Om-n} holds for this sequence of domains.